ameyj2905/CodeBot/README.md

 # CodeBot
 This application uses the OpenAI API to create a chatbot with a simplified user interface.
-You can access the codebot here https://codebot-ten.vercel.app/.
+You can access the codebot herehttps://codebot-liard.vercel.app/ .